Slide navigation: Forward with space bar, → arrow key, or PgDn. Backwards with ← or PgUp.

 DayOfWeek first = WeekFields.of(locale).getFirstDayOfWeek();

-for comparing humanly readable strings.Athens Zulu able zebra Ångström
+String.compareTo for comparing humanly readable strings.Athens Zulu able zebra Ångström

-class implements the Comparator<Object>
+Å comes after Z.Collator class implements the Comparator<Object> interface:

 Collator coll = Collator.getInstance(locale); words.sort(coll);

-to make the collator less selective.
+setStrength to make the collator less selective.

 String city = "San Jos\u0301"; String normalized = Normalizer.normalize(city, Normalizer.Form.NFC);

-to make the collator less selective.
+setDecomposition to make the collator less selective.

-String street = "Einbahnstraße" String uppercase = street.toUpperCase(Locale.GERMAN); // "EINBAHNSTRASSE"
+String street = "Einbahnstraße"

-may be different.MessageFormat.format
+s.toLowerCase() and s.toUpperCase().toLowerCase() may be different.MessageFormat.format with placeholders:

 String template = "{0} has {1} messages";